 • in good condition.
-Ensure that all zippers, straps and buckles are in working order and can be fastened securely.
+Insure that all zippers, straps and buckles are in working order and can be fastened securely.
 The PFD must be free from holes or tears which could affect performance.
-PFD's made with KAPOC should be carefully inspected to ensure that the flotation chambers have not ruptured.
+PFD's made with KAPOC should be carefully inspected to insure that the flotation chambers have not ruptured.

 • readily accessible.
-Wearable PFDs must be readily accessible.
+Wearable PFD's must be readily accessible.
 You must be able to put them on in a reasonable amount of time in an emergency.
 Children 12 or younger must wear a USCG approved Type I, II, or III PFD when aboard a vessel which is underway, except while inside an enclosed cabin.
-Though not required for ages 13 and older, a PFD should be worn at all times when the vessel is underway.
+Though, not required for ages 13 and older, a PFD should be worn at all times when the vessel is underway.
 In a true emergency you may not have time to locate and properly put on a PFD.
 A wearable PFD can save your life, but only if you wear it.
-Sail boarders (Windsurfers)must wear a USCG approved Type I, II, III or V PFD.

 Type V PFDs must be worn at all times.

-• an appropriate size for the intended user.
+• appropriate size for the intended user.
 A properly sized PFD fits comfortably snug and does not come above the neck or below the waist.
-Select a PFD based on your planned activities and the water conditions you expect to encounter.
+Select a PFD based on your planned activities, and the water conditions you expect to encounter.

 Check the fit of the PFD - Raise your arms over your head and have someone lift the PFD straight up from the shoulders.
 The PFD should stay in place.
-If the PFD comes off or if the chest area of the PFD touches your nose, then the PFD is too big or loose and needs to be secured.
+If the PFD comes off, or if the chest area of the PFD touches your nose, then the PFD is too big or loose and needs to be secured.
 If you cannot secure straps or zip the PFD, then it is too small.
 Also, test the PFD for buoyancy by making sure the PFD keeps your chin above water and you can breathe easily; if your mouth is not well above water get a new PFD with more buoyancy.